LS-Lab/KeYmaeraX-release/doc/architecture.md

 This subproject contains the soundness-critical kernel as well as the core.

-The kernel is located in the `edu.cmu.cs.ls.keymaerax.core` package.
+The kernel is located in the `org.keymaerax.core` package.
-Infrastructure around the kernel that is not soundness-critical can be found in `edu.cmu.cs.ls.keymaerax.infrastruct`.
+Infrastructure around the kernel that is not soundness-critical can be found in `org.keymaerax.infrastruct`.
-Integration with external tools like Mathematica and Z3 happens in `edu.cmu.cs.ls.keymaerax.tools`.
+Integration with external tools like Mathematica and Z3 happens in `org.keymaerax.tools`.

-The Bellerophon language and interpreter are at `edu.cmu.cs.ls.keymaerax.bellerophon` while the tactic library is at `edu.cmu.cs.ls.keymaerax.btactics`.
+The Bellerophon language and interpreter are at `org.keymaerax.bellerophon` while the tactic library is at `org.keymaerax.btactics`.
-While tactics are scattered all throughout the package and its subpackages, proof rules and derived axioms are exclusively located in `edu.cmu.cs.ls.keymaerax.btactics.Ax`.
+While tactics are scattered all throughout the package and its subpackages, proof rules and derived axioms are exclusively located in `org.keymaerax.btactics.Ax`.

 ### `keymaerax-webui/`

 This subproject contains the web server and web UI.

-The web server and web API implementation named **Hydra** is located in the `edu.cmu.cs.ls.keymaerax.hydra` package and subpackages.
+The web server and web API implementation named **Hydra** is located in the `org.keymaerax.hydra` package and subpackages.
 The HTML, CSS, JS files as well as all JS dependencies and other assets can be found in the project resources.

-The subproject also contains a launcher in the `edu.cmu.cs.ls.keymaerax.launcher` package that restarts the jar on startup with a JVM option for more stack space.
+The subproject also contains a launcher in the `org.keymaerax.launcher` package that restarts the jar on startup with a JVM option for more stack space.

 Finally, the subproject contains tests for both itself and the `keymaerax-core/` subproject.